Questions like, “Where do I start?”, “What’s my business worth?” and, “how does the process work?”.

 The best measurement will be by your city or zip-code.
 To find this information for your location, search the Census.gov community facts webpage.

 In addition to the demographics of your area, you can expect a higher value if you're located near a city or urban area.
-Most buyers would prefer to relocate to these areas, and they often have a higher population density.
+Most buyers would prefer to relocate to these areas, and they often have a higher population density with more growth potential.

 Client concentration issues are widespread in the home health care business and they’re often a buyer’s biggest concern.